For the naturalist, binoculars are the most essential equipment besides keeping a nature journal.

 I can almost guarantee that one year after you buy your binoculars new models with fancier features will come on the market.
 I learned the hard way after buying an expensive pair of binoculars.
 It was before close focusing was perfected.
 I can’t use these expensive, heavy gems to watch butterflies and dragonflies several feet away.
 But, they are still exceptionally good for watching birds at a distance.

-My last pair is an excellent moderate-priced of binoculars.
-I choose Pentax 8X43s and I am very pleased with them.
+My latest pair is an excellent moderate-priced of binoculars.
+I choose Pentax 8x43s and I am very pleased with them.
+Here are Pentas 8X43s like mine on Amazon.com (Affiliate link.
+See FAQs: Buying from this Site).

 There are no “perfect” binoculars.
 Choose a model within your budget.
 Set your priorities.
 Choose your two most frequent viewing situations and buy for them, you may not do every type of viewing.